szbianka/visual-analytics-2021-exam-portfolio/README.md

 | data folder | includes the data used in the scripts|
 | output folder | includes the output files of the script|
 | envs folder | for Windows users.
 Includes the setup of the virtual environments |

+## Acknowledgements
+To Ross Deans Kristensen-McLachlan for teaching the course and for the structural setup of the projects, as well as for developing some of the functions used in these projects.